 Note: This blog post is from 2007.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.In my previous entry, I explained how different features of the CF8 monitor have different levels of overhead.
+And I may revise the content as necessary.In my previous entry, I explained how different features of the CF8 monitor have different levels of overhead.
 I also pointed out that there was value even if you didn't enable any of the features at all.
 I can't stress that point enough.
 So yes, there "is" such a thing as a free lunch.

 Some Cool Info: at ZERO COSTEven without pressing the buttons to start "monitoring", "profiling", or "memory tracking", you can see:

 - how many pages are having errors, and details on each

 - jvm memory used, and a detailed graph